Steerable Adversarial Scenario Generation through Test-Time Preference Alignment: Theoretical Analysis

 Before presenting the detailed derivations, we first clarify general assumptions that bridge the theoretical analysis with the practical implementation of our method.
 Recall that the fine-tuning is performed using the HGPO loss (Eq. \ref{eq:gpo_adv_objective}), which is a preference-based objective.
 However, our theoretical analysis is based on the direct optimization of expected reward functions $R(\theta)$ and the geometry of their corresponding loss landscapes.
 To bridge this gap, we introduce the following assumption, which is well-grounded in the literature, to make the analysis tractable while still capturing the core principles that enable our approach.

 \begin{assumption}[Implicit Reward Function for HGPO] We assume that the process of optimizing the HGPO objective is equivalent to implicitly maximizing an underlying reward function, regularized by the KL-divergence from the reference policy $\pi_{\text{ref}}$.
 This connection is formally established for DPO under the Bradley-Terry framework \citep{rafailov2023direct}, which shows that minimizing the DPO loss is equivalent to solving a reward-maximization problem.
-Therefore, we posit that the continuous and differentiable functions $R_{\text{adv}}(\theta)$ and $R_{\text{real}}(\theta)$ in our analysis represent these implicitly learned reward proxies for the optimization landscape shaped by the HGPO objective. \end{assumption}
+Therefore, we posit that the continuous and differentiable functions, {the expected adversarial reward $R_{\text{adv}}(\theta) = \mathbb{E}_{\tau \sim \pi_\theta}[R_{\text{adv}}(\tau)]$ and the expected realism reward $R_{\text{real}}(\theta) = \mathbb{E}_{\tau \sim \pi_\theta}[-P_{\text{real}}(\tau)]$}, in our analysis represent these implicitly learned reward proxies for the optimization landscape shaped by the HGPO objective. \end{assumption}

 This assumption allows us to analyze the behavior and geometry of the HGPO-optimized solution using reward landscape analysis, even though the practical algorithm operates on preference pairs.